Regular procedure

 Appeal to the First Tier Tribunal

 There is a right to appeal against an initial asylum decision under the regular procedure.
 Appeals are made to the Immigration and Asylum Chamber of the First Tier Tribunal (FTT (IAC)) on both facts and law.
 This is a judicial body, composed of immigration judges and sometimes non-legal members.
 The Tribunal can assess and make findings of fact on the basis of the evidence presented including evidence, which was not before the Home Office decision-maker.
-The time limit for appealing is 14 days from the date that the Home Office ‘sent’ the decision.[33]
+The time limit for appealing is 14 days from the date of the Home Office decision.[42]
 Lodging an appeal suspends removal from the UK, unless the case is certified as ‘clearly unfounded’.
 Cases certified as ‘clearly unfounded’ on or after 28 June do not have a right of appeal at all, due to the implementation of the NABA.

-A fee of £140 (€161) is required for an oral hearing of an asylum appeal in the regular procedure.
-Applicants do not need to pay if they are receiving asylum support (see Reception Conditions) or if they have public funding to be represented.[34]
+A fee of £140 (€ 163) is required for an oral hearing of an asylum appeal in the regular procedure.
+Applicants do not need to pay if they are receiving asylum support (see Reception Conditions) or if they have public funding to be represented.[43]
 It is also possible to apply to have the fee waived, and destitute asylum seekers without asylum support would qualify for this, but may not have the advice or information to make the application.
-In practice most asylum seekers are not liable to pay the fee because most are receiving asylum support at this stage of the process.
+In practice most asylum seekers are not liable to pay the fee because most are receiving asylum support and/or public funding for their legal representation at this stage of the process.

 The complexity of the law and procedure and the barrier of language make it extremely difficult for asylum seekers to represent themselves.
 Several research reports refer to the variance in quality and availability of legal advice and this area.[44]
 Tribunal rules require all evidence to be translated into English where relevant and sent to all parties in advance of the hearing.[45]
 It is difficult for an unrepresented asylum seeker to know what is required, or to get access to resources and advice to prepare papers for a hearing.